leonardoward/lora-development-boards/README.md

 # RFM95W-915S2 Development Board #

 This repository contains the design of a development board for the RFM95W-915S2.
+The PCB was designed using KiCad.

 ## Schematic ##